Deaf Again: An Inside Look

 First, it went international.
 It got picked up by bookstores in England, Australia, and Germany.
 Signum Press in Germany went so far as to publish a translated edition titled Endlich Gehorlos.
 Emails from all over the world started pouring in.
 Emails along the lines of "This is exactly what I went through!
 I showed it to my family and friends.
 Finally, they understand."
 (Validation!)

-Second, and very unexpectedly, Deaf Again became required reading in several ASL / Deaf Studies classes throughout the United States.
+Second, Deaf Again became required reading in several ASL / Deaf Studies classes throughout the United States.
 The reason for this is the book's ability to take its readers along for an enlightening ride.
 Anyone can read it and come out of it with a better understanding of what it means to be deaf. ("It's one thing to teach what deafness is," one teacher explained.
 "It's another to show what it feels like.")

 The Mission Continues